Max1Truc/chat/README.md

 5. The installation is finished

 NB : In one command : ```git clone https://github.com/Max1Truc/chat.git && npm install && npm start```.

+## Heroku

+1. create an account on the [heroku sign up](heroku.com/signup) page.
+2. go to the [heroku deploy](heroku.com/deploy) page.
+3. choose a name and the country
+4. click on the big purple button
+5. click on view app